CircuitSutra/whisper/README.md

 * tt_fp_usum_tree_reduction: for each EEW, enables Tenstorrent tree reduction-style vfredusum/vfwredusum, default is false.
 * fp_usum_nan_canonicalize: for each EEW, enables NaN canonicalization of vfredusum/vfwredusum result, default is false.
 * partial_segment_update: partially commit the fields of a load/store segment encountering an exception/trigger-hit at a given index when true and commit no field in the case of an exception when false, default is false.
+* always_mark_dirty: if a vector instruction would write to a vector register, always mark vector state dirty regardless of whether the instruction updates the vector register.

 Example:
 ```